QubitPi/Ostwind/docs/docs/glossary.md

 [//]: # (See the License for the specific language governing permissions and)
 [//]: # (limitations under the License.)

-This is collection of terms related to Athena and its concepts.
+This is collection of terms related to Ostwind and its concepts.

 Application Concerns
 --------------------